-What is alfuzosin hydrochloride extended-release tablet?
+What are alfuzosin hydrochloride extended-release tablets?

-Alfuzosin hydrochloride extended-release tablet is a prescription medicine that is called an "alpha-blocker".
-Alfuzosin hydrochloride extended-release tablet is used in adult men to treat the symptoms of benign prostatic hyperplasia (BPH).
+Alfuzosin hydrochloride extended-release tablets are a prescription medicine that is called an "alpha-blocker".
+Alfuzosin hydrochloride extended-release tablets are used in adult men to treat the symptoms of benign prostatic hyperplasia (BPH).
 Alfuzosin hydrochloride extended-release tablets may help to relax the muscles in the prostate and the bladder which may lessen the symptoms of BPH and improve urine flow.